 Ensure that research on mobility disabilities includes persons with hidden mobility disabilities and uses appropriate baseline measures.

 Millions of people have functional limitations in the distance they can walk and the time they can stand unsupported.
-Most of the research on mobility disabilities, walkability, or community participation assume that independently mobile persons can walk at least 1,320 feet, which is more than 26 times further than a person with HMD can walk.
-Very few researchers consider that community participation and access to services is limited by the likelihood of having to walk more than 50 feet.
+Most of the research on mobility disabilities, walkability, or community participation assume that independently mobile persons can walk at least 420 meters, which is more than 26 times further than a person with HMD can walk.
+Very few researchers consider that community participation and access to services is limited by the likelihood of having to walk more than 15 meters.